pieroproietti/get-eggs/README.md

 * `sudo ./get-eggs`

 # Fork it!
-This is a short, simple scripts, fork it and adapt you your need.
+This is a short and simple script, you are encouraged to fork the code and adapt it to your needs.